Marlins vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- Dean Kremer (9-4) will take to the mound for the Orioles and make his 19th start of the season.
+- The Orioles will send Kyle Gibson (9-6) to the mound for his 20th start this season.

-- Kremer has made 15 starts of five or more innings in 18 chances this season, and averages 5.4 frames when he pitches.
+- Gibson has pitched five or more innings in two straight games and will look to extend that streak.

-- He has finished two appearances without allowing an earned run in 18 chances this season.
+- In 19 appearances this season, he has finished one without allowing an earned run.

 |Opponent